What is heterodox economics?

 Many heterodox economists criticize the methodology of conventional economics.
 The problem may be the definition and scope of economics itself.
 The economy is inherently difficult to draw a line because it is so interconnected with other psychological and social phenomena.
 Another common problem in heterodox economics is the boundary between experimental and theoretical approaches.
 In other words, economists disagree about what assumptions about individual behavior can be made without first gathering supporting evidence.

-See also What is a wedding event planner?
+See also What is the alternative cost?

 In fact, mainstream economics generally assumes that people will behave like rational agents.
 This means that they will tend to act in ways that maximize their material condition and well-being.
 However, what is at issue is how to define a term like “well-being” and whether people actually act in seemingly rational ways all the time.
 Some heterodox schools of economics challenge the assumption that people generally make rational decisions.
 Instead, people’s choices are often altered by limited information in ways that cause them to act in seemingly irrational ways.